Deep cerebellar nuclei

-There are four deep cerebellar nuclei embedded in the white matter of the medullary centre.
+There are four paired deep cerebellar nuclei embedded in the white matter centre of the cerebellum.
 The nuclei are the fastigial, globose, emboliform, and dentate nuclei.

+In lower mammals the emboliform nucleus appears to be continuous with the globose nucleus, and these are known together as the interposed nucleus.

 Inputs

 These nuclei receive inhibitory (GABAergic) inputs from Purkinje cells in the cerebellar cortex and excitatory (glutamatergic) inputs from mossy fiber and climbing fiber pathways.
 Most output fibers of the cerebellum originate from these nuclei.
 One exception is that fibers from the flocculonodular lobe synapse directly on vestibular nuclei without first passing through the deep cerebellar nuclei.
 The vestibular nuclei in the brainstem are analogous structures to the deep nuclei, since they receive both mossy fiber and Purkinje cell inputs.